 The Islamic Speakers Bureaus Leadership program’s opportunity could not have come at a better time for me.
-ISBLI was quick to adapt to the current changes in the world and successfully make this program virtual after reassessing the critical skills necessary to succeed and lead authentically, helping provide resources that will assist me in advancing my own organization’s goals.
-This has been challenging yet one of the most rewarding experiences I have had from the comfort of my home!
+ISBLI was quick to adapt to the current changes in the world and successfully make this program virtual after reassessing the critical skills necessary to succeed and lead authentically, helping provide resources that will assist me in advance my own organization’s goals.
+This has been a challenging, yet one of the most rewarding experiences I have had.
 My time at ISBLI has been very constructive.
-ISBLI has taken on the task to produce driving leaders all over the globe especially when leaders are faced with decisions and situations that are testing what good leadership looks like!
-My experience at ISBLI will help me better myself and any organization I am affiliated with, leadership is about service; to ourselves, our families, and our communities!
+ISBLI has taken on the task to produce driving leaders all over the globe, especially when leaders are faced with decisions and situations that are testing what good leadership looks like!
+My experience at ISBLI will help me better myself and any organization I am affiliated with.
+Leadership is about service to ourselves, our families, and our communities!
 We need to rise up and take the lead and tackle the issues we are facing as a community!